elastic/elasticsearch-labs/developer-guide.md

 ## Introduction

-This guide is intended for developers who want to use the Gen AI with Elasticsearch API to build applications that use the Gen AI with Elasticsearch service.
+This guide is intended for developers who want to build applications that combine Elasticsearch with generative AI.

-Elasticsearch is a search database that allows you to store and retrieve relevant information extremely quickly.
-It is used by many of the world's largest companies to power their search and analytics applications.
+Elasticsearch is a battle-tested data store, search engine, and analytics solution.
+It allows you to store and retrieve relevant information extremely quickly.
+Elasticsearch is used by many of the world's largest companies to power their search and analytics applications.

 Elasticsearch supports many different types of queries, including vector search, full-text search, geospatial search, and more.

-### Can Elasticsearch support Vector Search?
+### Does Elasticsearch support vector search?

 Yes!
-Elasticsearch supports vector search through the [dense_vector](https://www.elastic.co/guide/en/elasticsearch/reference/current/dense-vector.html) data type.
+Elasticsearch supports vector search using:
+-  Dense vectors with the [dense vector field type](https://www.elastic.co/guide/en/elasticsearch/reference/master/dense-vector.html)
+- Sparse vectors with the [rank feature field type](https://www.elastic.co/guide/en/elasticsearch/reference/master/rank-feature.html)

-### Can I do Semantic Search with Elasticsearch?
+### Can I do semantic search with Elasticsearch?

 Yes!
-With using an embedding model like [sentence-transformers](https://www.sbert.net/) you can transform your text into a vector and store it in Elasticsearch.
+You have many options for semantic search with Elasticsearch.
+For example, you can use an embedding model like [sentence-transformers](https://www.sbert.net/) to transform your text into vectors and store these in Elasticsearch.
 Then you can use Elasticsearch's vector search capabilities to find similar documents.

-### Can I combine both Semantic Search and Full-Text Search?
+### Can I combine semantic search and full-text Search?

 Yes!
-You can combine both Semantic Search and Full-Text Search via a "hybrid" query strategy.
-You retrieve relevant documents through both a vector search and a full-text search, and then balance the scores from both queries to get the final ranking of documents.
+You can combine semantic search and full-text search in what's known as a "hybrid" query strategy.
+This involves retrieving relevant documents using both vector search and full-text search, and balancing the scores from both queries to get the final ranking of documents.

 ### Get started